dayton-outar/shillings/docs/DERIVATIVES/README.md

 13.8 The binomial tree formulas
 13.9 Increasing the number of steps
 13.10 Using DerivaGem
 13.11 Options on other assets

-**Appendix: Derivation of the Black–Scholes–Merton option-pricing formula from a binomial tree**

-**Chapter 14.
-Wiener processes and Itô’s lemma**
+**Chapter 12: Wiener processes and Itô’s lemma**
 14.1 The Markov property
 14.2 Continuous-time stochastic processes
 14.3 The process for a stock price